openSUSE/news-o-o/_posts/2012-10-18-announcing-suse-business-track.markdown

 staff in IT interested in new technologies, challenges and opportunities offered by Open Source.

-Attendance is free, but please [register at the conference websit](http://conference.opensuse.org/Register/)e. Â We look forward to seeing you there!
+Attendance is free, but please [register at the conference websit](http://conference.opensuse.org/Register/)e.
+We look forward to seeing you there!